Saniya Atalatti

 Product Strategy.

-I work at the intersection of behavioural psychology, interface design, and product strategy.
+I work at the intersection of behavioural psychology, AI design, and product strategy.

-That question has made me a sharper researcher, a more rigorous designer, and someone who understands why products fail their users at a level most UX researchers never reach.
+That question has made me a sharper researcher, a more rigorous designer, and someone who understands why 'helpful' products can still fail the people they're meant to serve.

 Beyond research: Kathak practitioner for 14 years.
 Published poet.
 2nd Prize at IIT Mandi's international research conference.

-EMA Diary Studies Usability Testing Figma Network Analysis Qualtrics User Interviews Product Strategy R · mlVAR Prototyping
+EMA Diary Studies Usability Testing Figma Qualtrics User Interviews Product Strategy R Prototyping LLM Evaluation AI Ethics Human-AI Interaction

 Research Focus

-Why teenagers don't do what they intend to do online, and how platform design is responsible.
+Why teenagers don't do what they intend to do when talking to AI, and how design, not willpower, is responsible.

 01